ITC-CRIB/fairly/docs/tutorials/jupyterlab.rst

 Part 3: Upload Dataset to Repository
 -------------------------------------

 This part explains how to upload a dataset to an existing account in Zenodo.
-If you do not have an account yet, you can `sign up in this webpage. <https://zenodo.org/signup/>`_
+If you do not have an account yet, you can `sign up via this webpage. <https://zenodo.org/signup/>`_

 .. _create-token: